KEINance/regex/Assets/public-gist.md

 Bracket expressions these indicate a specific set of listed characters to be matched `` [abc] `` ``[ABC] `` The `` ^ `` can be used to negate the code listed in the brackets.
 ### Character Classes 👨‍🏫
+Character classes or character set is used for matching one out of serveral characters.
+Using the bracket expression to list the characters specifically to be searched.
+These are very commonly used.
+Example: This code snippet would match any letter or integer `` /[a-zA-Z0-9]/ ``
 ### The OR Operator 🔧

 ### Flags 🏳️